 The primary use for Sushi is on SushiSwap, as a reward for staking crypto to make its decentralized exchange function.
 Additionally, owning Sushi allows holders the right to vote on decisions regarding how the exchange functions.

-As with any cryptocurrency or token, when people decide to invest in SUSHI it’s because they think it will go up in value.
+As with any cryptocurrency or token, when people decide to invest in SUSHI it’s because they hope it will go up in value.
+Of course, given how volatile cryptocurrencies are, it’s impossible to predict the price of SUSHI or any other coin.
 This is part of the basics of investing in crypto.
 Before buying, selling, or trading crypto, investors should become familiar with crypto rules and regulations.
 For example, Sushi can’t be bought in every U.S. State.

 Is SUSHI Crypto a Good Investment?

-Interest in DeFi platforms and associated tokens is exploding, and SushiSwap is poised to be part of that.
+Interest in DeFi platforms and associated tokens is growing.
 There are two main reasons for this:

 1. People want to trade tokens with each other in a way that doesn’t involve direct use of centralized exchanges and fiat currency.